+We study the role of loan-level financial covenants in determining the investment channel of monetary policy.
 We find that out of all covenant-types, the minimum interest coverage covenant, which sets a minimum ratio of earnings to interest payments, interacts robustly with monetary shocks.
 When there is a positive monetary shock, the farther away a firm is from violating its interest coverage threshold, the more responsive it is to a monetary shock in terms of investment.
 This finding is robust to controlling for factors known to affect the transmission of monetary policy to firm investment.